-Limit air pressure to 30 psi to avoid damage to equipment.
+Limit air pressure to 30 psi to avoid damage to pump or water lines.

-- NOTE: DO NOT burst air into the system.
+NOTE: DO NOT burst air into the system.
 This can damage the water pump.
-It is better to let air in slowly. - 10.
-Let air flow for five minutes until water is completely drained out of faucets and drain valves.
-Then close faucets one at a time. - 11.
-Operate and hold toilet flush lever until water is completely drained from toilet.
+It is better to let air in slowly.

-- 12. Turn air pressure off and disconnect water purge adapters.
-Recap the city water connection to avoid contamination by dirt or insects. - 13.
-Follow procedure listed in "Final Steps."
+- 9. Let air flow for five minutes until water is completely drained out of faucets and drain valves.
+Then close faucets one at a time. - 10.
+Drain Toilet: Operate and hold toilet flush lever until water is completely drained from toilet. - 11.
+Turn air pressure off.
+Disconnect water purge adapters.
+Recap the city water inlet to avoid contamination by dirt or insects.